Sign up for Living Green emails

 How long do eco-friendly hair dyes last?

-Colours with chemicals have longer staying power.
-Tints of Nature’s ammonia and PPD/PTD Free Semi-Permanent hair colours rinse out a little with every shampoo and last between six to twelve washes.
-They also contain certified organic ingredients and are vegan and vegetarian friendly, gluten, GMO and cruelty free.
-A natural-based permanent is longer lasting than your standard, chemically loaded dye.
-Without harsh corrosives like ammonia, the hair cuticle remains intact—allowing for colour molecules to have a long and healthy life in your hair!
+Look for semi-permanent products with no ammonia or PPD/PTD.
+These hair colours rinse out a little with every shampoo and last between six to twelve washes.
+Some also contain certified organic ingredients and are vegan- and vegetarian-friendly, gluten, GMO- and cruelty-free.
+A natural-based permanent is longer lasting than a chemically loaded dye.
+Without harsh corrosives like ammonia, the hair cuticle remains intact — allowing for colour molecules to have a long and healthy life in your hair!

 How expensive are eco-friendly hair dyes?